Rouble falls again, Russian stocks recover after sell-off

 MOSCOW, Nov 24 (Reuters) - The Russian rouble fell again on Wednesday, moving towards its weakest point since mid-2021 under pressure from geopolitical woes, while higher oil prices helped stock indexes pare recent losses.

-The rouble slipped from a multi-month peak of 69.21 versus the greenback hit in late October as it has come under selling pressure on Western concerns over possible Russian military intervention in Ukraine.
+The Kremlin played down the importance of the rouble slide, saying it saw no reasons for "excessive alarmism", having repeatedly dismissed suggestions that Russia was considering intervening in Ukraine as inflammatory.

-Russia has dismissed such suggestions as inflammatory and complained about increasing activity in the region by the NATO military alliance but likened the situation in Ukraine to the lead-up to the war in Georgia in 2008.
+Russia has also complained about increasing activity in the region by the NATO military alliance and likened the situation in Ukraine to the lead-up to the war in Georgia in 2008.

 "For now, all depends on geopolitical news ...
 If this topic drops from front pages, even if just temporarily, markets will have chances to continue recovering," Evgeniy Suvorov, an economist at CentroCreditBank, said on his Telegram channel MMI.